 The trial period for police command staff who are not in the bargaining unit is twelve (12) months from date of promotion or transfer if the individual is already a sworn officer.
 For police recruits who are not in the bargaining unit, the trial period is twelve (12) months from the date of certification as a State of New Mexico law enforcement officer.
 Refer to the Collective Bargaining Agreement for police command staff in the bargaining unit.

 9. New Employee Orientation

-Any exceptions to this Policy must be approved in writing by the Vice President for Human Resources.
+Any exceptions to this policy must be approved in writing by the President, an executive vice president, or the Vice President for Human Resources.
 Exceptions to Section 6.2. herein require the President's approval.